justinespinal/Spanish-Index-Cards/README.md

-# Web Development Project 2 - *Spanish Language Review*
+# Web Development Project 3 - *Spanish Language Review*

 Submitted by: **Justin Espinal**

-This web app: **allows users interested in learning Spanish the ability to review some commonly used day-to-day words!**
+This web app: **allows users interested in learning Spanish the ability to review some commonly used day-to-day words!
+You can now also enter an answer!**

 Time spent: **1** hour spent in total